vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/12_Observations_on_the_History_and_Culture_of_daxi.md

 gr̥ havaram atibhaktyā kāritaṁtena pūrvam  k

-44 I still think that both Udayana’s are the same figure, but I have given up the view that conceives of this king as a historical persoṇ He features in these pedigrees to forge a link with Pāṇd

-. u and the legendary Somavaṁśa dynasty.
+44 I still think that both Udayana’s are the same figure, but I have given up the view that conceives of this king as a historical persoṇ He features in these pedigrees to forge a link with Pāṇḍu and the legendary Somavaṁśa dynasty.
 I wrote the following in Bakker

 2014, 203: